Supplement for carrier pigeons and cage birds

 Information and Directions for Use

-Tarsin, previously named “Sintra” in the bird world, is an “all-rounder”.
-The same compound for over ten years now.
-Originally developed to boost PT-12 lactobacilli (l. salivarius).
-The focus is on obtaining the correct food source for PT-12 lactobacilli.
+Tarsin is an all-rounder”.
+The same compound for over 15 years.
+Originally developed to boost lactobacilli.
+The focus is on obtaining the correct food source for lactobacilli.
 Tarsin therefore contains select types of vegetables most beneficial for the lactobacilli to settle and grow in the intestines.
-In this sense Tarsin is a prebiotic nutrient for the PT-12 product.
-Tarsin combined with “Frutin” allows PT-12 lactobacilli to grow 100 to 1000 more in the small intestines.
+In this sense Tarsin is a prebiotic nutrient for a lactobacilli-product (for example: Ac-i-prim®).
+Tarsin combined with Frutin (also referred to as: Fru-tin-fluid®) allows lactobacilli to grow 100 to 1000 more in the small intestines.

 As already mentioned, Tarsin is an “all-rounder”.
 Rich in lecithin and carnitine, which are both required for smooth lipometabolism, providing additional energy.